Larkinabout/fvtt-custom-dnd5e/README.md

 </details>

+<p align="right">(<a href="#custom-dd-5e">back to top</a>)</p>

+---

 ## Counters
-**Counter Types:** Add four types of counter to the character sheets: checkbox, fraction, number and success/failure.

-**Triggers:** Set triggers to automatically change a counter value when an actor hits 0 HP, half HP, or when combat ends if they hit 0 HP any time during combat.
-Set a trigger to automatically make an actor dead when a counter hits a defined value.
+Add counters to character sheets with four types: checkbox, fraction, number and success/failure.
+Set triggers to automatically change counter values based on HP thresholds, combat events, or item attack rolls.
+Triggers can execute macros with custom operators.
+Counter actions include increasing or decreasing values, destroying items, and reducing item quantities.
+Counters can also be added to items and group actor sheets, and are compatible with Tidy5e character sheets.

 <details>
     <summary>See Video</summary>